Controversial gender reforms passed by MSPs

 Opponents of the legislation have questioned its potential impact on women and girls, particularly in relation to single-sex spaces, though the Scottish Government has insisted little will change.

-The new law has caused rebellions across the chamber, with SNP MSPs announcing before the vote they would defy the whip, while Scottish Conservative Jamie Greene dissented from his party’s view, although the Tories were given a free vote on the issue.
+The new law has prompted rebellions across the chamber, with nine SNP MSPs voting against, including former minister Ash Regan.

+Ms Regan was joined by Michelle Thomson, Stephanie Callaghan, Annabelle Ewing, Fergus Ewing, Kenneth Gibson, John Mason, Jim Fairlie and Ruth Maguire.

-It is also understood some Labour opponents to the Bill were allowed to miss the vote.
+Meanwhile, two Labour MSPs – Carol Mochan and Claire Baker – voted against the party whip, while it is understood some Labour opponents to the Bill were allowed to miss the vote.

+Ms Mochan and Ms Baker both hold frontbench positions within the Labour Party which they will now be expected to quit.

+For the Tories, Jamie Greene and former leader Jackson Carlaw voted in favour of the reforms.

 But the passage of the Bill does not clear its path to the statute book, with Scottish Secretary Alister Jack now able to legally challenge the law if he believes it impacts on the UK, while private groups are also able to take legal action should they wish.